MIT-SPARK/Kimera-RPGO/README.md

 optimizer_->update(new_factor, new_values);

 ```
 This can also be used as a standalone experimental tool.
 A read g2o function can be found in examples.
-go to the build folder `cd build` and create a log folder `mkdir log`.
+You can create a `log` folder inside the `build` folder.
-The results (consistency matrix and g2o files) from running the following script in the build folder will be saved to the `log` folder
+The results (distance matrix and clique size data) from running the following script in the build folder will be saved to the `log` folder
 ```
 # for 2D:
 ./RpgoReadG2o 2d <g2o-file> <odom-check-threshold> <pcm-threshold> <optional:folder-to-save-g2o> <optional:v to toggle verbosity>